-The scan for these conditions usually takes place between 18 weeks, and 20 weeks and 6 days of pregnancy.
+The scan for these conditions usually takes place between 18 weeks and 20 weeks and 6 days of pregnancy.

 Most scans are carried out by specially trained staff called sonographers.
-In order for the sonographer to get good images of the baby, the scan is carried out in a dimly lit room.
+In order for the sonographer to get good images of the baby, be offered further tests if a problem is suspected the scan is carried out in a dimly lit room.
+You will be asked to lie on a couch.
+You will then be asked to raise your top to your chest and lower your skirt or trousers to your hips.

-Physical abnormalities (mid-pregnancy scan)
+Physical abnormalities (mid pregnancy scan)